feynhang/tetris_rs/README.md

-# tetris_rs
-implement a tetris game with rust
+# Tetris game on console, implemented by rust